10 examples of marketing automation

 Use external lifestyle data to create the most personal automation yet.
 Did your customer just buy a new house?
-Set up automation with products they might need when they for moving, then for decorating and follow up as they grow with the new house.
-Or if they just had a baby, set up automation to get product recommendations right at every stage of the child’s development.
+Begin the automation with products they might need when they are moving, then you follow up with products for decorating and continue to inspire with products as they grow with the new house.
+Or if they just had a baby, set up automation to get product recommendations right at every stage of the child’s development!

 8. Membership levels

-We recommend being clear about what your membership means during the on-boarding, but don’t forget to remind customers of how they can benefit from reaching a new level.
-Set up automation to encourage them to spend more to reach the next level and then when they do, remind them of the benefits they will receive by being a part of your most loyal customers.
+We recommend being clear about what your membership means during the onboarding, but don’t forget to remind customers of how they can benefit from reaching a new level.
+Set up automation to encourage them to spend just a little more to reach the next level and then when they do, remind them of the benefits they will receive by being a part of your most loyal customers.

-Segment out your customer who hasn’t made a purchase in a defined time and try to get them excited about your brand again.
-Try first with a simple “We miss you” email to see if this sparks an interest.
+Segment the customer who hasn’t made a purchase in a defined time and try to get them excited about your brand again.
+You can try with a simple “we miss you” email to see if this sparks an interest.
 If not, you can try to offer them a discount or voucher to come back, if it’s part of your strategy.
 You can set up many steps in your automation, but you might have to let them go at some stage as inactive members can do more harm than good to your campaigns.

 Don’t forget to follow up!
 Requesting feedback is perfect for automation so you receive it on a regular basis.
 Follow up a purchase to see how they liked it, or ask what they’d like to see from the membership or you could ask for input on product development.